 - Understaffing – One of the most common reasons for abuse and neglect.
-Nurses and other workers have to take on extra responsibilities to complete their tasks, often leading to extra hours, exhaustion, and frustration that causes abuse.
+Nurses and other workers must take on extra responsibilities to complete their tasks, often leading to extra hours, exhaustion, and frustration that causes abuse.

 - Inadequate training and supervision – Management should train new employees on policies and procedures to ensure every resident receives an adequate standard of care.
 Failure to do so could result in staff members cutting corners or making an error that leads to injuries.

-- Unqualified or inexperienced employees – Nurses must have the experience, qualifications, and education necessary to provide healthcare and assistance to each patient.
+- Unqualified or inexperienced employees – Nurses must have the experience, qualifications, and education to provide healthcare and assist each patient.
 Understaffed facilities will hire whoever is available without checking on their experience.

 - Negligent hiring practices – It’s crucial that nursing facilities perform thorough background checks on all new employees to ensure proper licensing, qualifications, and experience.
 They should also check for a criminal background or prior instances of abuse.

-This list doesn’t include all of the potential causes of nursing home abuse and neglect.
+This list doesn’t include the potential causes of nursing home abuse and neglect.
 If there was another reason that your loved one suffered physical or emotional harm, contact Hach & Rose, LLP.
-We will review the case and determine if the facility or an employee should be held liable.
+We will review the case and determine if the facility or an employee should be liable.

 Most Common Types of Nursing Home Abuse